trust-mfn-berlin/animals-as-objects/vault/story.zoos-and-conservation.md

 However, this change was not entirely voluntary: in 1973, after years of preparation and various drafts, the so-called Washington Convention on International Trade in Endangered Species (CITES) entered into force.
 It prohibits or regulates trade in endangered species, provided they are listed in one of the regularly revised appendices to the treaty.
 The treaty effectively ended the international commercial [[wholesale trade in zoo animals|story.catching-animals]] that had flourished until then.
 While non-protected birds and aquatic fauna could continue to be traded, this was (and is) largely no longer the case for mammals and large species, in particular.
 Rotterdam zoo director Dick van Dam emphasised the impact of the Convention on International Trade in Endangered Species in his presentation “The Future of Zoological Gardens” at the 1980 annual conference of the International Association of Zoo Directors.
 Van Dam called on zoos worldwide to make the breeding of endangered species one of their central tasks because the financial and legal difficulties in acquiring wild-caught animals had become too great.
 Only through breeding could zoos henceforth ensure the attractiveness of their own collections.[^20] In 1993, the Cologne zoo director Gunther Nogge confirmed that, after CITES, zoos focused much more on breeding since they had to become “self-supporting”.[^21]

-##Ex-situ breeding vs. in-situ species conservation programmes
+## Ex-situ Breeding vs. In-Situ Species Conservation Programmes

 Since the adoption of CITES, the dilemma in which Heinrich Dathe, Heinz-Georg Klös or Bernhard Grzimek still found themselves in the 1960s has been resolved: zoos can now no longer choose whether to buy individuals of sought-after species such as orangutans from the wild and thus contribute to the destruction of the species, or to refrain from showing the species.
 They are simply prohibited from purchasing wild-caught endangered species.
 At the same time, advances in wildlife biology have meant that many of the sought-after and endangered species can be kept and successfully bred in zoos with a longer lifespan.
 The crucial question zoos face today concerns the precise shape of their participation in global efforts to protect endangered species.
 Should they develop a genetically diverse ‘reserve population’ in their breeding programmes in order to be able to release them back into their original habitats?
 This would only be possible if man-made habitat loss is halted, or reversed through renaturation programmes.
 Or should they also actively advocate and promote species conservation programmes locally on-site?[^22]

 Virtually all zoos organised in the German, European and international zoo associations are committed to one form of species conservation, depending on their financial possibilities.
 In fact, the associations’ mission statements explicitly call on their members to do so.
 The Berlin Zoological Garden and the Berlin Zoo, for example, are involved in the breeding and reintroduction of bearded vultures, wisent and the Vietnam pheasant.[^23] The wisent project is supported by the Azerbaijani Ministry of Environment, WWF, EAZA and other local national partners.
 Here, animals from European zoos involved in the programme were acclimatised and cared for at Tierpark Berlin before, in 2019, being transported to the reintroduction centre in Shahdag National Park.
 Other examples of reintroduction programmes by member zoos of the German Association of Zoological Gardens include, in addition to the wisent, the European pond turtle, the Przewalski’s horse, the Ural owl, the Lear’s macaw, the Alpine ibex and the European hamster.[^24] Zoos also fund research projects and conservation reserves in some species’ regions of origin.
 But this involvement by European zoos can be problematic since it harbours the danger of perpetuating colonial patterns of thought and colonial dependencies.

-##Colonial heritage and patronising aid
+## Colonial Heritage and Patronising Aid

 The origins of the conservation movement and of national parks in particular lie in colonial hunting traditions and relations of domination.[^25] For example, the historian Bernhard Gißibl has explained in numerous contributions how ‘nature’ became a resource of [[German colonialism|material.the-german-colonial-hunting-exhibition]] that was to be both exploited and protected.[^26] Environmental historian Frank Uekötter traces this politicisation and economisation of nature using the example of the nature conservation movement of the [[1930s|story.the- zoo-and-national-socialism]].
 He has investigated the roots of the German conservation movement in nationalist resentment, its impact on National Socialist ideology, and its consequences to the present day.[^27] The best-known representative of modern habitat conservation, Bernhard Grzimek, was implicated in these paradigms.
 We can see many examples in his work, such as when he advocated for the forcible expropriation of people to make space for nature reserves in the Serengeti.[^28] Colonial patterns prevail in modern species, too.[^29] Zoos worldwide – and especially those managed by former colonial powers– must therefore face the conflict-ridden legacy of modern concepts of species conservation.
 They will otherwise reproduce colonial structures through their conservation and research programmes.